Lov\'asz theta and Shearer lower bounds on Quantum Max Cut: Briët-de Oliveira Filho-Vallentin rounding

-\end{lemma} \begin{proof} Inspect the Taylor decomposition in Eq.~\eqref{eq:BdOFV_F}.
+\end{lemma} \begin{proof} Inspect the Taylor series in Eq.~\eqref{eq:BdOFV_F}.
 For the given parameters, each coefficient in $\FFF$ is strictly positive with the zero'th coefficient equal to one.
 Thus $\FFF \geq 1$.
-Furthermore, every power in $\hat F(r, u\cdot v)$ is odd which proves the claim. \end{proof}
+Furthermore, every power in $\hat F(r, \langle u, v \rangle)$ is odd, from which the claim follows. \end{proof}